-Strengthening the manufacturing sector in Territories would result in increased employment and income and would also diversify the economic base and increase value Currently, there is little opportunity to expand the manufacturing base.
-The main reasons for this include: limited distance to large markets, high capital and market size, operating costs.
-Efforts should be directed at developing products related to the renewable resource sector as it holds the potential and it would be consistent with most lifestyles.
+manufacturing sector Strengthening the in the Nothwest Territories would result in increased employment and income and would also diversify the economic base and increase value it Currently, there is little opportunity to expand the added. manufacturing base.
+The main reasons for this include: limited market size, distance to large markets, high capital and operating costs.
+Efforts should be directed at developing products related to the renewable resource sector as it holds the most potential and it would be consistent with northern lifestyles.